pac85/Serious-Engine/README.md

 Some features that can be customized using macros can be toggled by modifying the `Sources/Engine/SE_Config.h` header file instead of property sheets or project files.

-- **DirectX:** Download DirectX8 SDK (headers & libraries) ( https://www.microsoft.com/en-us/download/details.aspx?id=6812 ) and then define a `SE1_D3D` macro for all projects in the solution (you can do it by adding it to the `SE1GenericPreproc` property inside `Sources/Properties/Common.props`).
+- **DirectX:** Download DirectX8 SDK (headers & libraries) ( https://www.microsoft.com/en-us/download/details.aspx?id=6812 ) and then switch the `SE1_DIRECT3D` macro to `1` (or define it as such for all projects).
 You will also need to make sure the DirectX8 headers and libraries are located in the following folders (make the folder structure if it doesn't exist):
   - `Tools.Win32/Libraries/DX8SDK/Include/`
   - `Tools.Win32/Libraries/DX8SDK/Lib/`
 - **3Dfx:** Support for this outdated driver for outdated graphics cards is still present but is disabled in favor of modernity.
-To enable it, define a `SE1_3DFX` macro for all projects in the solution.
+To enable it, switch the `SE1_3DFX` macro to `1` (or define it as such for all projects).
 - **MP3 playback:** Copy `amp11lib.dll` library that used to be distributed with older versions of **Serious Sam Classic: The First Encounter** near the executable files under the `Bin/` directory.
 - **3D Exploration**: Support is disabled due to copyright issues.
 If you need to create new models, either use editing tools from any of the original games or write your own code for 3D object import/export.
 - **IFeel:** Support is disabled due to copyright issues.
 If you need IFeel support, copy `IFC22.dll` and `ImmWrapper.dll` from the original games near the executable files under the `Bin/` directory.